MicrosoftDocs/fabric-docs/docs/data-warehouse/usage-reporting.md

 **Applies to:** [!INCLUDE[fabric-se-and-dw](includes/applies-to-version/fabric-se-and-dw.md)]

-The article explains compute usage reporting of the Synapse Data Warehouse in [!INCLUDE [product-name](../includes/product-name.md)], which includes read and write activity against the Warehouse, and read activity on the SQL Endpoint of the Lakehouse.
+The article explains compute usage reporting of the Synapse Data Warehouse in [!INCLUDE [product-name](../includes/product-name.md)], which includes read and write activity against the Warehouse, and read activity on the SQL analytics endpoint of the Lakehouse.

 When you use a Fabric capacity, your usage charges appear in the Azure portal under your subscription in [Microsoft Cost Management](/azure/cost-management-billing/cost-management-billing-overview).
 To understand your Fabric billing, visit [Understand your Azure bill on a Fabric capacity](../enterprise/azure-billing.md).